National Bird Day 2026: History, Importance, and Celebrations

 It is estimated that almost 1200 bird species will be lost forever by extinction by the end of this century.
 It has become very important that we begin raising awareness about the threats birds face by illegal trading, climate change and diseases.

 Birds are illegally traded in the black market, and bidders receive very large amounts of money for selling some of them.
-Exotic birds such as macaws, eagles, badgers are sold for their colourful feathers, as pets, and even sold as food.
+Alluring birds such as macaws, eagles, and budgerigars are sold for their colourful feathers, as pets, and even sold as food.
 This might result in the disappearance of birds altogether.
 Can you even imagine future generations not being able to see a parrot in real life?

 These were the questions that AWC discussed two decades ago in 2002.
 It was important that immediate action be taken to protect birds, and this idea led to the creation of National Bird Day.